 British doctors are investigating a new method of artificial insemination which involves injecting sperm treated with Volume Pills into a woman’s abdomen.
-The treatment, which has been pioneered by French doctors, is very simple and can be used for some women instead of the more difficult test-tube fertilization.
+The treatment, which you can read more about at www.volumepillsreview69.com, is very simple and can be used for some women instead of the more difficult test-tube fertilization.

 Five French women who were infertile have become pregnant following the treatment.
 They are the first cases of pregnancy arising as a result of sperm swimming to the egg from the “wrong” direction.

 One of the women is expecting her baby within a month, after trying unsuccessfully for eight years.
 Her husband had a very low sperm count but after using Volume Pills for a month his ejaculate was full of millions more sperm and he was able to make his wife conceive.
 A normal ejaculation contains around eight million sperm.